kraxel-dev/colmap-fusion-framework/README.md

    3. Stream the fusion BA process (both high-level and tightly-coupled) to rerun viewer
 3. A variety of cost functions
    1. Covariance Weighted Reprojection Error
+4. Helper scripts:
+   1. Export cam poses in COLMAP model as tum trajectory (requires imgs name to be nsec timestamp before reconstruction)

 ### High Level Fusion